-A leap of 14 ranks from being rank 77 in 2019 is monumental with due credit to the improvements in ease of getting credit, protecting minority investors, getting electricity, and dealing with construction permits.
+A leap of 14 ranks from being ranked 77 in 2019 is monumental, with due credit to the improvements in ease of getting credit, protecting minority investors, getting electricity, and dealing with construction permits.
 All these developments have supported a forward trajectory in attracting foreign investors.
 Looking forward towards building an accommodative arbitration ecosystem will go a long way in improving the ease of enforcing contracts and would bring down the cost of enforcement of foreign arbitral awards.

-Since 1994, India has signed 86 Bilateral Investment Treaties (BIT) out of which more than 66 have been unilaterally terminated between 2016 and 2019.
+Since 1994, India has signed 86 Bilateral Investment Treaties (BIT), out of which more than 66 have been unilaterally terminated between 2016 and 2019.
 The effectiveness of BITs has always been in question, and the judiciary has played a part in its weakening.

-White Industries Ltd. case is one of such examples.
+White Industries Ltd. the case is one such example.
 In this case, India was found guilty of violating its Bilateral Investment Treaty with Australia where White Industries had successfully obtained an ICC award against India whose enforcement was delayed for about nine years in Indian Courts before Australia had to seek remedy under India-Australia BIT Tribunal.
 It was argued that inordinate delay by Indian Courts to give justice violated provisions of Fair and Equitable Trade and Most favoured Nation treatment.
 Thus, it is an inescapable fact that Courts play a pivotal role in deciding whether India is perceived as an investment destination or not.

 The Indian Courts shall not examine ‘public policy’ through a magnifying lens but should do it through binoculars weighing in the interests that lie far ahead in time.
 A nearsighted public policy may harm in the long run, and the judicial review of foreign arbitral awards must consider that.
-The importance of a predictable remedy in creating a pro-investment environment is immense where foreign investors prefer minimizing potential legal costs.
+The importance of a predictable remedy in creating a pro-investment environment is immense and foreign investors prefer minimizing potential legal costs.
 There is a school of economic protectionists who would prefer the pervasive residual power of Indian courts in the name of protecting the national interest, whereas for a developing nation with inferior bargaining power such interests are misplaced.

-Minimal curial intervention in foreign arbitral award would encourage finality of awards and would expose the parties to accept the award due to limited recourse to the courts.
+Minimal curial intervention in foreign arbitral awards would encourage the finality of awards and would expose the parties to accept the award due to limited recourse to the courts.
 While adopting such an approach, a correct balance has to be struck where the Courts can still interfere when it is necessary to protect the short-term and long-term public interest.